TIY-ATX-UI-Design/Curriculum/week-03/day-11/README.md

                 + competitive market study
                     * what are we doing right
                     * what are we doing wrong
-                    * what are thye doing right
+                    * what are they doing right
                     * what are they doing wrong
                     * what can we do differently
                     * will it alienate our users